 Next stop Bilbao or more precisely Plentzia in Euskal Herria, where I visited and stayed with my friends Asier and Casey.

 We went to caves in El Soplao for adventure tour.
 This included fancy clothing and 2 hours of walking inside the caves.
 The caves are remarkable especially for asymmetric formations.
 Nobody is really sure how such formations are formed.

 I also went to Donostia where happened to be Clasica Ciclista San Sebastian 2012.
 I waited 75m before the finish line.
 The fist guy was so fast, that at 100m he stopped pedaling and just enjoyed the finish.
-I’m out of focus in the crowd near number 75 at this photo.

 I also made some bike trips on my own.
 In Asier’s old Peugeot bike.
 First trip was to get over a hangover.
 The second trip I went to see the nearby nuclear power plant that was almost finished but never started production as ETA killed some people involved in the project.
 So today there is this torso of power plant at the beach.